vueuse/schema-org/README.md

 </p>

 <p align="center">
-Schema.org for Vue.
-Supports typed and automated Google Rich Results
+The quickest and easiest way to build Schema.org graphs for Vue.
 </p>

 <p align="center">